accounts-payable icon

 Onboard suppliers by articulating benefits

-Transitioning suppliers from traditional invoice-to-pay engagements to web supplier portal interaction requires something many accounts payable staff may not be accustomed to: proactive communications.
 AP has traditionally been a more reactive entity due to the nature of how it interfaces with everyone.
-When an invoice comes in, they key that data into accounting systems or ERP.
+When an invoice comes in, teams must handle provincial tax requirements and proper coding by keying that data into accounting systems or ERP.
 On due dates, they send out payments.
 If there’s a payment issue, the supplier contacts AP for clarification, investigation, or correction.
 Unlike a supplier portal, It’s all reactive.

 A brief, well-crafted email with some basic instructions is usually enough to get compliance from suppliers to begin using the portal.
-Ideally, over 90% of suppliers can interact this way, which relieves a significant burden from having to provide manual data entry and responses to payment inquiries.
+Ideally, over 90% of suppliers can interact this way, which relieves a significant burden from having to provide manual assistance with data entry and responses to payment inquiries.

 Offer localized language options